LonginusJi/VueProject/README.md

 # Introduction
-This is my first vue project inclding 4 charts using Vuetify, d3, Highcharts.
+This is my first vue project including 4 charts using Vuetify, d3, Highcharts.

 ## 1 Force Chart